Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - He’d always found it odd that so many died when they were old, as logic said that was the point in their lives when they’d had the most practice not dying. - **Brandon Sanderson, Shadows of Self**
 - Hell, with some kandra friends, he could be annoying Steris well into the afterlife. - **Brandon Sanderson, Shadows of Self**
 - [After a sad story of a person] "Is that the end?"
 Marasi asked.
 "What?"
 Wayne said.
 "You want more to happen to the poor fellow?
 Right sadistic of you, Marasi.
 Right sadistic." - **Brandon Sanderson, The Bands of Mourning**
+- I used to say pika before I sneezed as a kid so it came out like pika-CHOOOO.
+I have unthinkingly done this as an adult.
+People heard. - **Redditor**
+- She's the type of girl who misses her doctor's appointment because she was sick.
+- Now my computer has more viruses than an Iranian nuclear facility.
+- She just started talking to me and never stopped. - **Someone who dated an extrovert**
+- There was this Indian professor at some college.
+A guy wrote "Don't be fooled.
+Looks like Gandhi but grades like Hitler".
+- An Ancient Math Proverb: "That's not what I got."
+- If you create a robot without red lights build in, will it never turn evil?
+- If light travels faster than sound, then why can I hear my girlfriend bitching at me before I see what I've done wrong.

 ## Money